dldaisy/KFP_CI_samples/kaggle-ci-samples/README.md

 * Set up cloud build triggers for Continuous Integration
 * Change the images in pipeline.py to the ones you built in cloudbuild.yaml
 * Replace the CLOUDSDK_COMPUTE_ZONE, CLOUDSDK_CONTAINER_CLUSTER to your own cluster
-* Grant kubernetes engine access to cloud build
-* user-gcp-sa
-* enable kubernetes engine developer in cloud build setting
+* Enable kubernetes engine developer in cloud build setting